What Is Stiff Person Syndrome (SPS)?

 PERM can involve:

-• Severe whole-body stiffness
+• Severe whole-body stiffness and repeated spasms

 • Brainstem symptoms

-• Swallowing or speech difficulty
+• Difficulties with swallowing or speech

 • Abnormal heart rate or breathing